 Abby felt disquiet.
 “What is this place?”

-“It’s an arcane surgery,” Kara said, and all eyes turned to the elf.
+“It’s an arcane surgery,” Kara said, and all eyes turned to the alchemist.
 “Living creatures are modified with magic and these tools.”

 “Modified how?”
 Gloriana asked, though she was not entirely sure she wanted to know.